stella3d/BlobHandles/README.md

 #### TryGetValueFromBytes()

-`Dictionary<BlobHandle, T>` and `BlobStringDictionary<T>` both get an extension method, `TryGetValueFromBytes<T>`, that allows using a segment of bytes as the key to a dictionary value search, without having to construct a `BlobHandle` yourself.
+`Dictionary<BlobHandle, T>` and `BlobStringDictionary<T>` both have a method, `TryGetValueFromBytes<T>`, that allows using a segment of bytes as the key to a dictionary value search, without having to construct a `BlobHandle` yourself.
 ```csharp
  // dictionary is populated elsewhere
  Dictionary<BlobHandle, Action> m_Actions = new Dictionary<BlobHandle, Action>();